-During the year ended 30 June 2020, the Group's investment in Armour Energy Limited fell below 20%.
-The Group's ownership interest at 30 June 2021 and 30 June 2022 was 16.18% and 18.37% respectively.
+The Group's investment in Armour Energy Limited at 30 June 2023 and 30 June 2022 was 19.92% and 18.37% respectively.
 As a result, management evaluated whether significant influence existed.
 The Group is the largest shareholder in Armour Energy Limited by a significant percentage.
 This results in the Group's voting power being much larger than any other shareholder of Armour Energy Limited, giving it the ability to exert significant influence.
+Additionally, judgement is exercised in determining whether impairments can be reversed.